al6x/vfs/readme.md

 - efficient (not copy/destroy) versions of move_to, rename
 - glob search for directories: Dir['**/*.yml']
 - access via attributes and helpers for unix chmod
-- add driver: remote FS over HTTP.
+- add storages: remote FS over HTTP.

 ### future